unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 `.. mdinclude:: ../file.md` command, where `file.md` is the one to be added.

+#### You can include Jupyter noteebooks as examples in the documentation

+- Examples on the use of Mitiq can be added to the documentation from Jupyter notebook (`.ipynb`) files, since `nbsphinx` is installed and added as a plugin to the `conf.py` file.
+These examples, such as on reproducing results from the literature, are contained in the `examples/` folder.
+Make sure to add a link to any new example in the Jupyter notebook `docs/source/examples.ipynb`.

 #### Automatically add information to the API doc

 - New modules, classes and functions can be added by listing them